cas-bioinf/covid19retrospective/data_description.md

 Those are  quantities derived from disease progression data that might be useful in analysis:

+- `high_creatinin` creatinin above 115 for males or above 97 for females
+- `high_pt_inr` PT INR above 1.2
+- `low_albumin` albumin below 36
+- `heart_problems` NYHA > 1,
+- `obesity` BMI > 30,
-- `worst_condition` the worst breathing level recorded or `Death` for deceased patients
+- `worst_breathing` the worst breathing level recorded or `Death` for deceased patients
 - `first_day_invasive`, `last_day_invasive` the first and last days the patient was recorded as having invasive breathing support (`MV` or `ECMO`) - note that if the patient is removed from invasive ventilation and then deteriorates once more, this range will included some days without invasive ventilation.
-- `days_hospitalized` total number of days hospitalized until death, discharge or data collection, ie. is right censored if `outcome` is `Hospitalized` or `Transferred`.
+NA if never was invasive.
-- `took_hcq` Took Hydroxychloroquine at least once?
+- `took_hcq/az/convalescent_plasma/antibiotics` Took the given treatment at least once?
 Boolean
-- `took_az` Took Azithromycin at least once?
+- `any_IL_6/d_dimer` was IL-6/D-dimer ever measured?
 Boolean
-- `took_kaletra` Took Kaletra (Lopinavir/Ritonavir) at least once?
-Boolean
-- `took_tocilizumab` Took Tocilizumab at least once?
-Boolean
-- `first_day_antivirals` First day any of Hydroxychloroquine, Azithromycin or Kaletra was taken
-- `first_day_tocilizumab` First day Tocilizumab was taken
+- `comorbidities_sum` number of all known comorbidities (NAs treated as not present)
+- `comorbidities_sum_na` number of all known comorbidities (NAs treated as half)

 ## Disease progression data